 Here are five recommendations to help prepare for your next sales call.

 Always start with the end in mind: what is your desired objective for this call?
 Take the time to think about what you want to happen as a result of the call.

-Depending on where the prospect is in the sales process, your objective may be to continue building rapport, establish credibility, or to secure agreement for a meeting.
+Depending on where the prospect is in the sales process, your objective may be to continue building rapport, establish credibility, or to secure an agreement for a meeting.
 Identifying (and writing out) an objective may seem like an insignificant thing to do, but it can help you come up with the right questions to ask that will eventually lead to your desired outcome.

 But, since sales is a numbers game, it’s not prudent to want to write out the objective manually for every single call you’re going to have to make.
 Rather, do this for the types of calls that you have to make eg. asking for confirmation about having a meeting.